January

 04 – Actor Stacey Keach returns to the US after serving six months in a British prison for cocaine smuggling.

-06 – Corpse of Josef Mengele is exhumed near Sao Paolo, Brazil.
-Nicknamed the “Angel of Death”, Mengele aided in the torture of 4 million Jews in Auschwitz.
+06 – The corpse of Josef Mengele is exhumed near Sao Paolo, Brazil.
+Nicknamed the “Angel of Death”, Mengele aided in torturing four million Jews in the concentration camp at Auschwitz.

 10 – Israel completes withdrawal from Southern Lebanon apart from a ‘security zone’.